Menopause

 Skin patches

-HRT patches can also leave a sticky residue when you take them off; some people can have allergic reactions or get skin irritation because of this.
+HRT patches can also leave a sticky residue when you take them off, some people can have allergic reactions or get skin irritation because of this.
 If you do get irritation, you should stop using the patch and try a different type of HRT.
 Otherwise, the sticky residue can be removed with a small amount of oil.

 Oestrogen Gel

 HRT gel comes from a bottle and needs to be rubbed into your skin once a day.
 Similarly to skin patches, HRT gel gets absorbed into your skin and enters your bloodstream.
-Lots of people like oestrogen gel as it is easy to use, you don't have to change a patch every few days, it is less likely to irritate your skin, and it generally carries fewer risks than HRT tablets.
+Lots of people like oestrogen gel as it is easy to use, you don't have to change a patch every few days, is less likely to irritate your skin, and it generally carries fewer risks than HRT tablets.

 Implants